Erika Bugaj, MA, MSW, LICSW

 Director & Clinical Social Worker/Psychotherapist

 Erika Bugaj is a licensed independent clinical social worker practicing in Washington, DC.
 Erika has many years of experience as a social worker and therapist, and three years of experience as a teacher.
 She has held social work positions helping adult survivors of sexual abuse and domestic violence; meeting the complex needs of homeless families with young children; and providing counseling and resources to families receiving care on the inpatient pediatric units of a teaching hospital.
 After finishing her undergraduate degree at Syracuse University, Erika completed a two-year commitment with Teach For America, teaching second grade in DC Public Schools.
 She holds a Master of Teaching, Elementary degree from Trinity Washington University, and a Master of Social Work, Clinical degree from The Catholic University of America.
 Erika completed the Child and Adolescent Psychotherapy Training Program at the Washington School of Psychiatry in 2013, which is a two year postgraduate certificate program for mental health professionals specializing in providing therapy with children, teens, and families.
-In her spare time, Erika enjoys art, and she will sometimes incorporate artwork and creativity into her clinical work with clients of all ages.
-She has taken classes in drawing, watercolor painting, collage, and pottery.
-Erika is also learning to play the guitar.
 She resides in Washington, DC with her children and rescue dog.

-Erika has been participating in a Train-the-Trainer program with Mary’s Center called “Maternal Mental Health Champions”.
+Erika participated in a Train-the-Trainer program with Mary’s Center called “Maternal Mental Health Champions”.
 The goal of this program is to provide knowledge of perinatal mood and anxiety disorders to the Washington, DC community.
 Please follow this link to learn more about bringing this free training to your group: PMADS Trainings

 Check out Erika's profiles on other websites: